 Our Picks For the Best of ANZ Cards in 2017

+Our team at ValuePenguin does our best to make objective recommendations for consumers.
 We have reviewed each card from ANZ in detail below.
+Since each card has its own unique set of strengths and weaknesses, not every card will be perfect for everyone.
 Read to learn what makes them special and if they could be an ideal choice for what you need.

 ANZ Optimum World MasterCard Credit Card: Best Supplementary Cashback Card

 ANZ Optimum World MasterCard card is an excellent card to use as a complement to other rewards cards that may not offer great rates on everything.
 This card that lets you choose a category for maximum rebate every quarter.
 The four options include: dining & leisure, travel, shopping and groceries.
 For your designated category, ANZ Optimum rewards 5% cashback for 3 months.
 While every other expenditure will only yield 1% rebate, ANZ Optimum functions well as a supplementary card because it has no minimum spend requirement.